EepyKitty/GoS1/README.md

 - go version 1.22.2

 ## Usage
-After cloning the repository, you can place any source files in the same folder and run using `node go-slang.js <source-program.go`
+After cloning the repository, you can run as follows.
+`node go-slang.js <path/to/source.go>`
-Note you have to be in the same folder since the program requires `wasm_exec.js`
+Note you have to be in the same folder since the program requires `wasm_exec.js`, but the source file can be anywhere.

 ## Build Instructions
 The only part of the project that needs to be built is the parser.
 Since the wasm file is included this isn't necessary.